RamblingCookieMonster/Citrix.NetScaler/README.md

     # WARNING: generates 900 + functions, sends credentials in the clear!
         & "\\path\to\Citrix.NetScaler\AutogenFunctions.ps1" -Address YourNetScalerAddressHere -AllowHTTPAuth

+		# Explore first
+				#Import the module
+				    Import-Module "\\path\to\Citrix.NetScaler"

+				#Create a session on CTX-NS-TST-01, get a list of config objects
+				#WARNING: creds sent in clear text when using AllowHTTPAuth!
+			      $session = Get-NSSessionCookie -Address ctx-ns-tst-01 -AllowHTTPAuth
+				    Get-NSObjectList -Address ctx-ns-tst-01 -WebSession $session -ObjectType config -AllowHTTPAuth

+        # From the list of objects, we decide we care about only a few...
-    # Limit all functions to address set "ctx-ns-tst-02", "ctx-ns-tst-01", set default address to "ctx-ns-tst-01", ONLY create functions for server, lbvserver, service, servicegroup, and ns objects
+        # Limit all functions to the address set "ctx-ns-tst-02", "ctx-ns-tst-01", set default address to "ctx-ns-tst-01", ONLY create functions for server, lbvserver, service, servicegroup, and ns objects
         # WARNING: sends credentials in the clear!
             & \\path\to\Citrix.NetScaler\AutogenFunctions.ps1 -address "CTX-NS-TST-02" -AllowHTTPAuth -allNetScalerAddresses "ctx-ns-tst-02", "ctx-ns-tst-01" -defaultNetScalerAddress "ctx-ns-tst-01" -FunctionList server, lbvserver, service, servicegroup, ns

-After running the second example, the following files are available in \\path\to\Citrix.NetScaler\AutogenFunction:
+After running the last example, the following files are available in \\path\to\Citrix.NetScaler\AutogenFunction:
 * Get-NSlbvserverConfig
 * Get-NSlbvserverStat
 * Get-NSnsStat